Upgrade Your Oral Health - HSA/FSA Eligible

 Breaking the Cycle with Improved Oral Care

-The traditional approach to oral care presents significant challenges for arthritis patients.
+The traditional approach to oral care presents significant challenges for patients with arthritis.
 Manual toothbrushes require dexterity and strength that many arthritis sufferers lack, while the 2-3 minute brushing requirement becomes a painful ordeal for inflamed joints.
 There is strong clinical consensus that manual dexterity challenges make conventional oral care difficult for people with arthritis.
+Advanced oral care technology offers promising solutions for these real patient needs:

 Addressing Time and Mobility Challenges